jamiekurtz/approvy/README.md

 With the service running, you can submit an approval request with the following CURL command:

 ```
-curl -d 'from=bob&to=jamie&subject=release 45 to production' http://localhost:3000/requests
+curl -d 'from=bob&to=jamie&message=release 45 to production' http://localhost:3000/requests
 ```